ryanrichter/DataVis/PROJECT 1/README.md

-# D3 Interactive Scatter Plot
+# Project 1 - Out of this World